opentensor/bits/bits/BIT-XXXX-PRUNE.md

 - **Sybil resistance.** Voting power requires locking real capital for extended periods, not just running validator infrastructure.
 - **Proportional representation.** Anyone holding a subnet's Alpha can participate in governance, not just validators — broadening the governance base while weighting for conviction.
 - **Permissionless challenge and defense.** Any committed stakeholder can initiate or defend against a liquidation challenge.
 Governance is not gated by validator status.
-- **Natural escalation path.** Hyperparameter governance provides a lower-stakes mechanism for the community to signal dissatisfaction before resorting to a full liquidation challenge.

 ### Alternative Approaches Considered